averyc88/partselect-case-study/README.md

 ## A note on the data

 The catalog is **curated mock JSON** (`backend/data/`), committed so nothing is fetched at runtime.
-It's anchored on **real identifiers** (all model numbers, the brief's part PS11752778, most part/manufacturer numbers) so the example queries work against authentic data.
+It's anchored on mostly **real identifiers**.
 Prices, stock, and the orders are fabricated but internally consistent — the orders demonstrate the transaction flows across every status and eligibility case.
 The data layer sits behind a single module, so swapping in a real catalog API or database is a one-file change.

-Card links point to `partselect.com` rather than deep product URLs (only PS11752778 resolves live, and the site blocks bots, so a deep-link scheme can't be verified).
+Card links point to `partselect.com`.